What is Felt?

 There are a few types of felt readily available to work with, alongside needlefelt which you can create yourself.

-This is the oldest form of felt (or fabric at all) that is known to man, it even predates knitting and weaving techniques.
-It’s the most common type, which uses wool fibres or a blend of wool and synthetic fibres which are compressed using heat and moisture, causing the fabrics to interlock.
-It can be cheap to make, and can also be made in a range of thicknesses which achieve a high density.
+- Pressed: This is the oldest form of felt (or fabric at all) that is known to man.
+It even predates knitting and weaving techniques.
+It’s the most common type, which uses wool fibres or a blend of wool and synthetic fibres.
+Those are compressed using heat and moisture, causing the fabrics to interlock.
+It can be cheap to make, and in a range of thicknesses which achieve a high density.

-In the case of needed felt, a blend of wool and synthetic fibres, or 100% wool, are again interlocked but this time by a machine rather than naturally.
-Machines that contain thousands of needles interlock the fibres to produce this softer, less dense type of felt fabric which is often used for crafts or cushioning.
+- Needled: In the case of needed felt, a blend of wool and synthetic fibres, or 100% wool, are interlocked.
+But this time by a machine rather than naturally.
+Machines that contain thousands of needles interlock the fibres to produce this softer, less dense type of felt fabric.
+It is often used for crafts or cushioning.

-To make woven felt, wool or a wool blend is directly woven into a cloth and then moisture and pressure are applied.
+- Woven: Wool or a wool blend is directly woven into a cloth and then moisture and pressure are applied.
 This makes the fibres naturally interlock, as with pressed felt.
-This incredibly durable fabric is ideal for musical instruments and door seals, and has a much lower maximum thickness than needled or pressed felt.
+This incredibly durable fabric is ideal for musical instruments and door seals.
+It has a much lower maximum thickness than needled or pressed felt.

 What is Felt Used For?

 So, what is felt used for?
-Felt has a huge range of uses, depending on the type you’re using and the quality of the wool.
+This material has a huge range of uses, depending on the type you’re using and the quality of the wool.
 Wool has different textures ranging from silky to coarse, which ultimately effects the felt you create with it.
-Felt has an incredibly unique texture and qualities, and can be made from a wide range of materials which is quite unusual in a fabric.
-Needled felt is very soft making it perfect for crafts, whereas wool blends are light and breathable but still keep you toasty during the Winter months; making them perfect for knitwear.
-Pure wool felt is a natural insulator and very resilient to wear and tear, as well as being strong and able to absorb moisture.
+It has an incredibly unique texture and qualities.
+It can be made from a wide range of materials which is quite unusual in a fabric.
+Needled felt is very soft making it perfect for crafts.
+Whereas wool blends are light and breathable but still keep you toasty during the Winter months; making them perfect for knitwear.
+Pure wool felt is a natural insulator and very resilient to wear and tear.
+It is strong and able to absorb moisture.
 This means it can be used for home furnishings as well as decorative items.

 Advantages & Disadvantages